 Overcome a Job Search Slump with Small Wins

 The MSL job search process can feel like an endless uphill climb.
 You send out application after application, only to be met with silence.
 You finally get an interview, but then you’re ghosted.
-Or worse, you make it to the final round, only to be told they’ve chosen another candidate.
-The constant rejections and lack of progress can be disheartening, making it feel like landing your dream role is impossible.
+Or worse, you make it to the final round, only to be told they’ve chosen another candidate with more experience.
+The constant rejections and lack of progress can be disheartening, making it feel like landing your MSL dream role is impossible.

 But even in the face of these challenges, there’s a powerful strategy to help you overcome a job search slump: embracing and celebrating small wins.
 These small victories might seem insignificant in the grand scheme of things, but they’re crucial stepping stones in the job search process.